-$750,000 Andrew W. Mellon Foundation Grant Will Support Programs, Initiatives of the Center for the Arts
+$750,000 Andrew W. Mellon Foundation Grant Will Support CFA Programs, Initiatives

 Half a million dollars of the $750,000 grant will be matched by $1 million to be raised to endow continued cross-disciplinary Creative Campus activities.
 With support from Wesleyan alumni, the fundraising campaign to meet this challenge is being launched on the occasion of the 40th anniversary of the CFA during the 2013-14 season.